 We found the assumptions made by management in relation to the value-in-use calculation were reasonable based on available evidence.
-The significant inputs are appropriately disclosed on page 83.
+The significant inputs are appropriately disclosed in note 18 to the consolidated financial statements.

 KEY AUDIT MATTERS - CONTINUED

 Write-down assessment of inventories